PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 If you do not specify a `registry_url` for your Docker Storage then the image will not attempt to be pushed to a container registry and instead the image will live only on your local machine.
 This is useful when using the Docker Agent because it will not need to perform a pull of the image since it already exists locally.

-:::tip Container Registry Credentials
+!!! tip Container Registry Credentials
     Docker Storage uses the [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/index.html) to build the image and push to a registry.
 Make sure you have the Docker daemon running locally and you are configured to push to your desired container registry.
 Additionally make sure whichever platform Agent deploys the container also has permissions to pull from that same registry.
 :::

 ## Webhook